Notification Process for Brief Absences for Medical or Personal Reasons

 Elizabethtown College will make reasonable accommodations for the known physical or mental disabilities of an otherwise qualified individual (as those terms defined in the American with Disabilities Act).
 If you have a disability which requires an accommodation, please contact Lynne Davies, Director of Disability Services (BSC 216, 717.361.1227).
 Students and the Director will engage an interactive process to determine reasonable accommodations.
 For more information about the process for requesting a reasonable accommodation, please consult the Disability Services web page.

-When a student wishes to contest an administrative or faculty decision regarding disability related accommodations and/or issues, the student should make every attempt to resolve the problem through informal discussions with the person claimed to be responsible for the contested decision or act.
-If the student is unable to resolve the issue directly with that person, the student should involve the Director of Disability Services for advice or help in negotiating a solution.
+When a student wishes to contest an administrative or faculty decision regarding disability related accommodations or issues, the student should make every attempt to resolve the problem through informal discussions with the person claimed to be responsible for the contested decision or act.
+If the student is unable, or chooses not, to resolve the issue directly with that person, the student should involve the Director of Disability Services for advice or help in negotiating a solution.
 The student may also contact that person’s supervisor to assist in the informal resolution process.

 Attempts to informally resolve the contested decision or act should occur within thirty (30) business days of the contested decision or act.
-If the issue cannot be resolved by communication, education, and/or negotiation to the student’s satisfaction through the informal process, she/he may follow the formal process set forth below.
+If the issue cannot be resolved by communication, education, or negotiation to the student’s satisfaction through the informal process, the student may follow the formal process set forth below.

-The student may file in writing a formal grievance with the Dean of the Faculty (for academic issues) or Dean of Students (for student life issues) – hereafter referred to as “the Dean.”
+The student may file in writing a formal grievance with the Dean of the Faculty (for academic issues) or Vice President for Student Life (for student life issues) – hereafter referred to as “the VP or Dean .”
 The grievance statement should be as specific as possible regarding the decision or action(s) that precipitated the grievance: date, place, and people involved; efforts made to settle the matter informally; and the remedy sought.

-- The Dean shall forward a copy of the grievance statement to all parties involved within one week of the receipt of the statement.
-The Dean will also provide a copy of the grievance statement to the Director of Disability Services who will be involved in resolution of the grievance as appropriate.
+- The VP or Dean shall forward a copy of the grievance statement to all parties involved within one week of the receipt of the statement.
+The VP or Dean will also provide a copy of the grievance statement to the Director of Disability Services who will be involved in resolution of the grievance as appropriate.

-- The Dean shall investigate the matter set forth in the grievance statement.
-In conducting the investigation, the Dean may forward a copy of the grievance statement to the persons whose actions (or inactions) are the subject of the grievance and may request a written response to the grievance from appropriate individuals in the College.
-The Dean may also choose to interview witnesses, to meet with concerned parties, to receive oral or written presentations and to make other appropriate independent inquiry.
-Within thirty (30) business days of the filing of the statement, the Dean will make a decision on the merits of the student’s grievance and the appropriate resolution of the situation.
-If resolution is not possible within thirty (30) business days, the Dean shall inform the student of the reasons for delay.
+- The VP or Dean shall investigate the matter set forth in the grievance statement.
+In conducting the investigation, the VP or Dean may forward a copy of the grievance statement to the persons whose actions (or inactions) are the subject of the grievance and may request a written response to the grievance from appropriate individuals in the College.
+The VP or Dean may also choose to interview witnesses, to meet with concerned parties, to receive oral or written information, and to make other appropriate inquiry.
+Within thirty (30) business days of the submission of the grievance statement, the VP or Dean will make a decision on the merits of the student’s grievance and the appropriate resolution of the situation.
+If resolution is not possible within thirty (30) business days, the VP or Dean shall inform the student of the reasons for delay.

-- Copies of the decision by the Dean will be sent to the student and the Director of Disability Services.
-A copy may also be sent to the department and/or persons whose actions (or inactions) are the subject of the grievance, as appropriate.
-In the event that the student is not satisfied with the Dean’s resolution of the grievance, a written appeal may be made to the President within (5) business days of the student’s receipt of the Dean’s resolution.
-The President’s resolution shall be final and binding.
+- Copies of the decision by the VP or Dean will be sent to the student and the Director of Disability Services.
+A copy may also be sent to the department or persons whose actions (or inactions) are the subject of the grievance, as appropriate.
+In the event that any party is not satisfied with the VP or Dean’s resolution of the grievance, a written appeal may be made to the President within (5) business days of the student’s receipt of the VP or Dean’s resolution.
+The President’s resolution is final.

 - A record of all formal grievances filed under this procedure will be maintained in the office of Disability Services, The Center for Student Success.